somanshu25/Project0-Getting-Started/README.md

 ![](images/part5.PNG)

-# Part 6
+## Part 6
 This part deals with getting familiar with Debugging interface of Nsight.
 The part helps to get familiar with introducing the breakppoints and how the analyse the values which have changed after iterating throught the breakpoints and the various conditional conditioms you can further apply for the breakpoints.
 The screenshot showing CUDA info with Wrap is below:

 ![](images/part6.PNG)

-FInally I committed and pushed all the changes into the GitHub Reporitory which was forked on my GitHub account.
+Finally I committed and pushed all the changes into the GitHub Reporitory which was forked on my GitHub account.